“This is not a pitch deck. It is a magnet.”

 The Spirit

 High agency is the daily belief that hard things are learnable and no domain is off-limits just because it’s complex or unfamiliar.
 You don’t wait for permission, credentials, or someone to open the door.
-You figure out the lock.
+You find the unlock.
 This is the micro-disposition that drives what you do every day: teach yourself the hard thing, create your own opportunity, and never accept that something “isn’t for you.”
 Read the essay that defines the concept.

 Attracts